craigh411/suggestion-box/README.md

 ## Documentation & Examples

-Full documentation and examples are available on the [Suggestion Box](http://www.suggestion-box.co.uk) Website.
+Full documentation and code examples are available on the [Suggestion Box](http://www.suggestion-box.co.uk) Website.

 ## Licence